SOCIAL SECURITY ENTITLEMENT REQUIREMENTS

 To be eligible for most types of benefits (such as benefits based on blindness or retirement), you must have earned an average of one work credit for each calendar year between age 21 and the year in which you reach age 62 or become disabled or blind, up to a maximum of 40 credits.
 A minimum of six work credits is required, regardless of age.

-To qualify for Social Security benefits based on a disability other than blindness, you must have worked long enough and recently enough under Social Security.
+To qualify for Social Security benefits based on a disability other than blindness, you must have worked long enough and recently enough under Social Security's rules.
 The number of work credits you need for disability benefits depends on your age when you became disabled.
 You generally need 20 work credits earned in the last 10 years ending with the year you become disabled.
 However, younger workers may qualify with fewer credits.

 The rules are as follows: